Executive Social Presence as a GTM Pipeline Lever

 Content Pillars for Executives

-Every executive’s social presence should be built on 4-5 content pillars — recurring themes that their audience comes to expect and value.
-Here are the four that work best for B2B executives.
+Every executive’s social presence should be built on 4-5 content pillars.
+Recurring themes that their audience comes to expect and value.
+Here are the four that work best for B2B executives, based on what we’ve seen perform across our platform.

 Industry Insight